-Stuart Forster reviews the experience of dining at the Rib Room restaurant at Ramside Hall, Durham.
+Stuart Forster reviews the experience of dining at The Rib Room Ramside Hall restaurant in Durham, England.

 The restaurant made a stylish first impression.
 We — myself and my brother — were greeted and shown to seats on a semi-circular leather banquette by a dark wood table.
 Behind us, beyond a low brass rail, was a pale yellow wall packed with artwork in golden frames.
 Most of the pictures depicted wine, undoubtedly the drink of choice for the majority of steak eaters in the Rib Room.
 There was, I noticed, even a miniature black Beaujolais apron in one frame.

 The Rib Room restaurant